Hellraiser Or Hilarious w/ Doug Bradley (Pinhead) | Your Mom's House Ep. 824

 they did this survey recently on regional accents in Britain, and they

-You know, it used to be you could go from one village to another village only a few miles down the road, and
+You know, it used to be you could go from one village to another village only a few miles down the road,

 And this was generally true around the country, except in Liverpool, where the accent was getting stronger, was getting more severe.

-So sometimes when I'm back in Liverpool, I hear people speaking and I think,
+So sometimes when I'm back in Liverpool, I hear people speaking, and I think,

-How do I deposit it?
+How do you reckon?
+So, how do I deposit it?

 Press the spacebar market.